melwee01/tech_writer_test/doc/mel-weed-technical-test.rst

 ===================================
-Upgrade with nRF Connect for Mobile
+Updating firmware with nRF Connect for Mobile
 ===================================

-This page explains how to upgrade a device's firmware using `nRF Connect for Mobile <https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-mobile-previously-called-nRF-Master-Control-Panel>`_.
+This page explains how to update a device's firmware using `nRF Connect for Mobile <https://www.nordicsemi.com/eng/Products/Nordic-mobile-Apps/nRF-Connect-for-mobile-previously-called-nRF-Master-Control-Panel>`_.

 Overview